QM-ToT: A Medical Tree of Thoughts Reasoning Framework for Quantized Model: Introduction

 This performance gap is primarily attributable to two key challenges.
 First, biomedical text analysis and interpretation demand a high level of reasoning complexity.
 LLMs must not only decipher intricate medical terminology but also generate accurate and clinically relevant insights conforming to professional standards and guidelines.
 Even state-of-the-art models like OpenAI-o1~\footnote{https://openai.com/o1/} require specialized strategies to enhance their reasoning capabilities in this domain~\cite{ref2}, highlighting the need for innovative solutions.

 Second, the sensitive nature of medical data raises significant privacy and security concerns~\cite{ref3}.
 Data breaches in healthcare can have severe consequences, potentially compromising patient privacy and safety.
 Deploying large models locally~\cite{ref4} offers a promising solution to mitigate these risks.
 Quantization techniques, which minimize memory overhead, enable deployment on resource-constrained devices with reduced operational costs~\cite{ref5}.
 However, quantization could compromise model performance and output quality~\cite{ref6}, raising a significant challenge for practical application.
+Establishing such local quantized systems ensures the privacy of patient data while maintaining high-quality clinical insights.

 The performance degradation caused by quantization is particularly acute in medical applications where accuracy is paramount.
 Our empirical analysis as shown in Fig.~\ref{fig:1} reveals a significant performance drop when quantizing models from FP16 to INT4 on the United States Medical License Exams (MedQA-USMLE) dataset~\cite{ref34}.
 This underscores the urgent need for strategies to maintain model robustness while enabling efficient quantization.